EricTheToon/Fortlatro/README.md

 MrBlockU - All Fortlatro content debuffed

 Peely Party - All Jokers replaced with Gros Michel

+Hotfix - All blind selected effects disabled

+Blank - All Jokers must trigger

+Comp Player - All Joker values are halved

 # Be sure to check the config tab you can enable and disable sounds and blinds
 additional content with: